 Although I matched the camera metered optimal exposure at 0EV, the image above was slightly too dark, especially in the large rocks.

-This can be seen in the histogram for the image above.
+This can be seen in the RGB histogram (grey area) for the image above.

 Looking at the left-hand side of the histogram some of the pixels are pure black.
 There are no black tonal values in the actual scene being photographed.